 Calling all writers!
-Marylhurst University invites all community college students to participate in the annual 2017 Writing Scholarship Contest.
-Whether your craft includes poetry, short fiction, nonfiction or digital writing, submit your work for a chance to win a FREE English class at Marylhurst.
+Marylhurst University invites all community college students to participate in the annual 2018 Writing Scholarship Contest.
+Whether your craft includes poetry, short fiction or nonfiction, submit your work for a chance to win a FREE English class at Marylhurst.

 Interested?
 Here’s what you need to know:

 May include a memoir, literacy criticism, essay, travelogue or journal entry.
 Double-spaced, 2,000 words max limit.

 The First Place Winner in each category will receive:

 - $75 Powells.com Gift Card

 Full tuition waiver for one four-credit course in Marylhurst’s English program in Fall 2018 or Winter/Spring Terms 2019